 - 4.35 The information gathered from assessing the suitability, availability and achievability of the development land will be used to determine the likely timescale within which each site is capable of development.
 This may include indicative lead-in times and annual build-out rates. - 4.36 Having regard to the definition of 'deliverability' in the glossary of NPPF, there is an assumption that sites with full planning permission for residential use are deliverable within the next five years, unless there is clear evidence that they will not be implemented within this timescale.
-Sites with outline permission or existing housing allocations may be included in the five year supply if there is evidence to suggest that they will be delivered in the short term, or they do not constitute 'major' development (i.e. they have a capacity of under 10 dwellings). - 4.37 Alongside sites with planning permission, some sites without extant permission (as of 1 April 2020) have been included in the five year supply.
-These are generally those which have previously been identified as a potential housing site and which are going through the planning permission process and/or where the council is satisfied that the landowner/developer has demonstrated there will be development on the site within the next five years. - 4.38 For other sites, an estimate has been made as to when they will come forward for development, informed by the following factors: - The size of the site, assuming that (for sites without an extant permission) development that is not major (i.e. less than 10 dwellings) is usually likely to be deliverable sooner than larger, more complicated sites; - Whether a site already benefits from outline permission or the landowner has shown as interested in developing the site; - Regeneration and funding priorities; - Whether the site is occupied or whether existing uses will need to be relocated: - Whether there is known developer interest in the site; - Evidence relating to financial viability of the site; - Any need for site assembly or any legal or ownership constraints;
+Sites with outline permission or existing housing allocations may be included in the five year supply if there is evidence to suggest that they will be delivered in the short term, or they do not constitute 'major' development (i.e. they have a capacity of under 10 dwellings). - 4.37 Alongside sites with planning permission, some sites without extant permission (as of 1 April 2021) have been included in the five year supply.
+These are generally those which have previously been identified as a potential housing site and which are going through the planning permission process and/or where the council is satisfied that the landowner/developer has demonstrated there will be development on the site within the next five years. - 4.38 For other sites, an estimate has been made as to when they will come forward for development, informed by the following factors: - The size of the site, assuming that (for sites without an extant permission) development that is not major (i.e. less than 10 dwellings) is usually likely to be deliverable sooner than larger, more complicated sites; - Whether a site already benefits from outline permission or the landowner has shown as interested in developing the site; - Regeneration and funding priorities; - Whether the site is occupied or whether existing uses will need to be relocated; - Whether there is known developer interest in the site; - Evidence relating to financial viability of the site; - Any need for site assembly or any legal or ownership constraints;

 - The need for mitigation or particular infrastructure provision before development can take place; and - Market conditions. - 4.39 In order to establish realistic delivery rates, analysis has been undertaken of the average time taken between a grant of planning permission and start of construction and then the number of completions that take place per year (4).
-It should be noted that this analysis is an estimate and some types of development, such as those including affordable homes, are often driven by funding commitments and tend to be built out relatively quickly and are therefore not necessarily typical of the housebuilding market. - 4.40 Table 5 below, sets out the indicative delivery rates which have informed the SHLAA (as at 1 April 2020), where appropriate:
+It should be noted that this analysis is an estimate and some types of development, such as those including affordable homes, are often driven by funding commitments and tend to be built out relatively quickly and are therefore not necessarily typical of the housebuilding market.
+Delivery rates are therefore indicative and the delivery of sites may differ in reality.
+Where other information on delivery rates is available this has been used instead. - 4.40 Table 5 below, sets out the indicative delivery rates which have informed the SHLAA (as at 1 April 2021), where appropriate: